zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 > {: .solution}
 {: .challenge}

+The boxplots above show a trend of lower heart rate in the high-intensity exercise group and higher heart rate in the low-intensity exercise group.
+There is inherent variability in heart rate in both groups however, which is to be expected.
+That variability appears in the box and whisker lengths of the boxplots, along with the outliers that appear as hollow circles.
+This variability in heart rate measurements also means that the boxplots overlap between the two groups.

+Significance testing can answer questions about differences between the two groups in light of inherent variability in heart rate measurements.
+Comparing the data obtained to a probability distribution of data that might have been obtained can help to answer questions about the effects of exercise intensity on heart rate.

 ## The t-test
 What does it mean that a difference is statistically significant?
 We can eye plots like the one above and see a difference, however, we need something more